giovanni-br/giovanni-br/README.md

 My journey has equipped me with a solid foundation in math, physics engineering, quantum chemistry, artificial intelligence, and imaging technology.
 I am passionate about applying this diverse expertise in both specialized and interdisciplinary projects that integrate these fields.

-Currently, I am seeking a 6-month internship in the field of Data Science/Artificial Intelligence.
 ##
 - 🌱 I’m  learning about  AI and Image Processing
 - 👀 I have a strong interest in Computer Vision, Natural Language Processing, Supervised Learning, and Deep Learning.